Wizards’ lineup clicking heading into Oklahoma City

 The Thunder have lost three of their last four.

-The Wizards figure to be without Beal, who left Tuesday’s loss to Milwaukee in the second quarter after aggravating a left hamstring.
-A similar injury kept him out of the Wizards’ previous three games.
+The Wizards will be without Beal, who left Tuesday’s loss to Milwaukee in the second quarter after aggravating a left hamstring injury.
+The team said Thursday that Beal will miss at least three more games.

 “It’s tough,” Beal said.
 “It’s frustrating.
 I always preach, ‘Your best ability is your availability,’ and I haven’t been that.
 That piece is definitely frustrating, but I have to stay encouraged and understand there’s still more that I can contribute to the game, be here for my teammates and just make sure that I’m 100% before I go back out here.